-Dan currently serves on the boards of directors of the American Red Cross for Eastern Pennsylvania (past-chairman), SeniorLAW Center, and Hopeworks Camden, as well as the corporate councils of the National Constitution Center and the Children’s Hospital of Philadelphia (“CHOP”).
+Dan currently serves on the boards of directors of the American Red Cross for Eastern Pennsylvania (Chairman Emeritus), SeniorLAW Center, and Hopeworks Camden, as well as the corporate councils of the National Constitution Center and the Children’s Hospital of Philadelphia (“CHOP”).

 Dan was an Edward F. Hennessey Distinguished Scholar at Boston University School of Law, and president of his class at Colgate University, where he serves as Class Reunion Chair.